Uber will bring the booze after acquiring Drizly for $1.1B

 Upon closing of the deal, expected in the first half of this year, Drizly will become a wholly owned subsidiary of Uber.
 The companies said that Drizly’s marketplace will be integrated with the Uber Eats app, while keeping a separate Drizly app.

-Shares in San Francisco-based Uber jumped more than 8% in morning trading, to $57.14.
+Shares in San Francisco-based Uber jumped 7% in afternoon trading, to $56.42.

+Alcohol delivery boomed early in the pandemic as consumers loaded up on essentials and tried to limit trips to the store.
+U.S. alcohol online sales jumped 553% in April, according to NielsenIQ.
+They have since moderated, but are still higher than a year ago.
+In October, online sales were 180% higher than a year ago.

+The acquisition gives Uber access to an established player in that space, which could be a leg up in the fiercely competitive food delivery market.
+Uber Eats had a 22% share of U.S. food delivery orders in December, according to Second Measure, a data firm.
+DoorDash, the industry leader, controlled 52% of the market, while GrubHub controlled 18%.